-Jonathan Horwich has been recording jazz musicians since the mid-1960s.
-Both from newly recorded performances, and from his collection of jazz analog masters, he is making one-to-one tape copies available to IPI of some of those sessions.
-Primary to any of these performances is the quality of jazz, which always takes precedence over any other consideration or reason for publication.
+Jonathan Horwich, of International Phonograph, Inc., has been recording jazz musicians since the mid-1960s.
+Now, both from newly recorded performances, and from his collection of jazz analog masters, he is making one-to-one tape copies available to those with tape decks.
+Primary to any of these tapes is the quality of music, which always takes precedence over any other consideration or reason for publication.
 These tapes are being made available to the public so these singular moments in jazz can be heard in their highest quality form.

-There are two categories of tape I produce for International Phonograph, Inc. The first is jazz newly recorded specifically on tape for IPI's tape program.
-These performances are recorded using analog tape recorders.
-Normally, I record about 30 minutes of music so that it fits on one reel of tape.
+There are two categories of tape made available by International Phonograph, Inc. The first is jazz (or sometimes classical music) newly recorded specifically on tape for IPI's analog program.
+These performances are recorded using custom, analog tape recorders.
+Normally, the tape consists of about 30 minutes of music on one 10.5" reel of tape.
 These recordings can be created with two microphones or multi microphones.
-The second category of tapes produced for IPI is master tapes from my library of jazz recorded over the years by me or those I associated with.
-These are more for the jazz aficionado who loves jazz as a priority and enjoys hearing it on a high quality media, analog tape.
-In some cases (almost a third, sub-category of the second) there are technical faults in the recording and I don’t post those for sale on the website.
-But for those whose interest is clearly music, some of these are gems.
-Please email me about any of these unlisted recordings if you are a jazz buff.
-I will let you know what is available, if anything, and what the technical bugs are in each case.
-I find the ones with the technical glitches as exciting as anything else IPI has made available.
+The second category of tapes produced for IPI is master tapes from IPI's library of jazz, and some classical, recorded over the years by Jonathan or those he associated with.
+These are for the jazz aficionado who loves jazz as a priority and enjoys hearing it on a high quality media, analog tape.

 All tapes sold are ¼” two track, 15ips, IEC (CCIR), on 10.5 inch reels, at 250 nanowebers.